macrocosm-os/finetuning/README.md

 > **Note:** The following documentation assumes you are familiar with basic Bittensor concepts: Miners, Validators, and incentives.
 If you need a primer, please check out https://docs.bittensor.com/learn/bittensor-building-blocks.

-The Finetuning subnet rewards miners for fine-tuning Large Language Models (LLMs) competiting within a competition.
+The Finetuning subnet rewards miners for **fine-tuning Large Language Models (LLMs)**.
 At launch the first competition is evaluated with data generated from a continuous stream of synthetic data provided by [subnet 18](https://github.com/corcel-api/cortex.t/).
 It is a continuous fine-tuning benchmark, with new data generated daily.

 The mechanism works like this:

     1. Miners train and periodically publish models to 🤗 Hugging Face and commit the metadata for that model to the Bittensor chain to sign up for a specific competition and prove the time of training.
     2. Validators download the models from 🤗 Hugging Face for each miner based on the Bittensor chain metadata and continuously evaluate them against the synthetic data.
-For each competition, only the top model will receive weights.
-They also log results to [wandb](https://wandb.ai/rusticluftig/pretraining).
+For each competition, only the top model will receive nonzero weights.
+They also log results to [wandb](https://wandb.ai/opentensor-dev/finetuning).
     3. The Bittensor chain aggregates weights from all active validators using Yuma Consensus to determine the proportion of TAO emission rewarded to miners and validators.

 See the [Miner](docs/miner.md) and [Validator](docs/validator.md) docs for more information about how they work, as well as setup instructions.